jarenrowan/argos-saleslogix/README.md

 ### Building A Release Version From Source

-#### Requirements
-If building on windows, the argos-sdk tools folder contains a binary called JsBit that will read the release.jsb2 file and combine/minify the required resources.
-If building from Linux or OSX, Mono is required to execute JsBit.

 ### Build scripts
-- Change to the argo-sdk directory, and execute the build script there: `cd ..\argos-sdk` and then `build\release.cmd` (`./build/release.sh` for non Windows)
+- Change to the argo-sdk directory, and execute the build script there in Powershell: `cd ..\argos-sdk` and then `build\release.ps1`
-- Copy the contents of `argos-sdk\deploy` to a common shared directory, such as `C:\code\mobile\deploy`
-- Change back to the argos-saleslogix directory and run `build\release.cmd`
+- Change back to the argos-saleslogix directory and run `build\release.ps1` in Powershell
-- Copy the contents of `argos-saleslogix\deploy` to the same shared deploy directory used in the sdk step (`C:\code\mobile\deploy`)
-- Copy the deploy folder to your web server
+- Copy the wwwroot folder to your web server.
+This folder is located at same location as argos-saleslogix

 ### Deploying